marnix/zig-stm32f3discovery-play/README.md

      how many processes want it to be switched on.

 - Explore how to have useful `test`s.
-  This presumably requires some sort of HAL (hardware abstraction layer), which is what [microzig](https://github.com/ZigEmbeddedGroup/microzig) presumably provides.
+  Presumably the HAL layer of [microzig](https://github.com/ZigEmbeddedGroup/microzig) can help with this.

 - How to use hardware timers and PWM (pulse width modulation) to set the leds '40% on', for example?